Babylon (Mad Men): Cultural references

 Don reads The Best of Everything and later he and Betty discuss the film adaptation.
 Don and his co-workers also read and discuss the novel Exodus as research.
 Sal refers to a shade of lipstick as "Ethel Rosenberg pink."
 Rachel refers to the then-recent capture of Adolf Eichmann.

+Joan references Canadian philosopher Marshall McLuhan's "The medium is the message" when talking to Peggy.
+This is an anachronism, since the episode is set in 1960 and McLuhan's book where he coined the phrase wasn't published until 1964.

 Don asks Rachel to lunch, and she suggests the tea room at The Pierre.
 While The Pierre is a real hotel in New York (and, as of 2019, has been in continuous operation since 1930), it doesn't have any eatery that would be referred to as a "tea room", and Don & Rachel's lunch scene was not shot at the Pierre.

 The song Babylon (Psalm 137 as arranged by Philip Hayes) has the same arrangement as Don McLean version on his album American Pie from 1971, which is the earliest known release of it.